MaxPriCae-Dev/MaxPriCae-Dev/README.md

 ## ⚡ Fun Fact
-💡 **"If you're gonna take a hit, make it for being daring, not for being dumb."** 😏 💡 **"If you're gonna cause chaos, go all out—no one remembers half-assed attempts."** 😏 💡 **"Get people talking about you—doesn’t matter if it’s good or bad, just stay in their minds."** 😏
+💡 **"If you're gonna take a hit, make it for being daring, not for being dumb."** 😏

 ---